 At the Gubelin Gem Lab Klemens works as the geochemistry specialist.
 He is responsible for the LA-ICPMS, the inquiry and evaluation of geochemical data of gemstones.
 Further he develops new methods for quality control, efficient data processing and origin determination.

-The colour photographs in Gubelin Gem Lab reports are the work of Corinne, who does her utmost to show the stones in their best light.
-Aside from gemstone and jewellery photography, she undertakes various administrative duties such as the complete documentation of each and every item that we test in our laboratory.
+The colour photographs in Gubelin Gem Lab reports are the work of Janine and Zeliya, who do their utmost to show the stones in their best light.
+Aside from gemstone and jewellery photography, they undertake various administrative duties such as the complete documentation of each and every item that we test in our laboratory.
 Other responsibilities include organising the laboratory’s business trips, as well as assuming all its administrative and secretarial functions.
-Corinne joined the laboratory in 2011.
+Janine and Zeliya joined the laboratory in 2014.

 Safe, fast and reliable shipment of gemstones between the laboratory and the clients is a vital part of the service we offer.
 This is the responsibility of Isabelle.
 She interfaces with the logistics service providers, ensuring that items arrive safely at the laboratory, and – on completion of the analysis – are returned to the owners, securely and efficiently.
 In addition, Isabelle ensures that gemstone and jewellery certificates are present correct and supervises the content management of our website.
 Isabelle joined our team as Administrative Coordinator in January 2011.
 She worked as a customer service administrator for a telephone conferencing company in London before launching her career with us.